flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     Also see: [SIDS and STARS](../airliner-flying-guide/navigation.md#sids-and-stars)

-Find `EDDF` in green in the flight plan OR select `EDFF` in white under `DEST` using the corresponding LSK.
+Find `EDDF` in green in the flight plan OR select `EDDF` in white under `DEST` using the corresponding LSK.

 * Select `ARRIVAL` using LSK1R
     * We will be shown the approaches available, designated by `Type` `Rwy`.